 I have found that starting from scratch is best because you know exactly what you are eating and can adjust the heat and seasonings to your liking.
 You can skip all the preservatives too which is great and for those who are watching their sodium intake they are much healthier this way as well.

 Canned beans have a lot of hidden salt in them to preserve which you can reduce if you just add a bit at the beginning and end for seasoning purposes.
-It is easier than you think, really.
-Just remember to pour them into a bowl filled with water the night before and you’ll be set the next day for a side dish as is, to mash into refried beans or include ham hocks to make into a meal.
+Dry is healthier, and easier than you think, really.

 Peruano beans or Mayocoba beans as you may be calling them to.
 Yes they do have quite a few names for these dry and cooked beans but that is why I am including them all here so we’re all on the same page friends… These can be cooked in a large pot as we did here, pressure cooked or slow cooked.